crate/crate/blackbox/docs/config/session.rst

 Session Settings
 ================

-The section documents settings that only apply to the currently connected client session.
+This section documents settings that only apply to the currently connected client session.
 Currently, there is only one of these settings.

 ..
 SEEALSO::